vitalik/django-ninja/docs/docs/index.md

 ## Recap

-In summary, you declare the types of parameters, body, etc. **once only**, as function parameters.
+In summary, you declare the types of parameters, body, etc. **once**, as function parameters.

 You do that with standard modern Python types.